Handley Page Halifax: Crew positions and armament

-The bomb aimer's position was in the extreme nose with the navigator's table located behind it, both roles fulfilled by the same crew member.
+The bomb-aimer's position was in the extreme nose with the navigator's table located behind it, with the bomb-aimer additionally serving as the front gunner.
 Above the navigator's position was the forward gun turret.
 The wireless (radio) operator was behind the navigator's position, separated by a half-width partition.
 On the floor just behind the front turret (or later the nose) was the escape hatch.
 This was 24 × 26.5 in, the same size as the Stirling, and slightly larger than the 22 × 26.5 in for the Lancaster.
 On average 25% of Halifax and Stirling crews successfully bailed out from a damaged aeroplane, but only 15% did so from Lancasters.

 The pilot sat on the left side in the cockpit above the wireless operator.
-The flight engineer filled in as a co-pilot, seated on a folding seat to the right of the pilot, during crucial manoeuvres such as take-off.
+The flight engineer filled in as a co-pilot, seated on a folding seat to the right of the pilot during crucial manoeuvres such as take-off.
 Aft of the pilot and set lower than the pilot was the flight engineer's compartment with controls on the bulkhead.
 Another compartment aft of the flight engineer contained two bunks originally intended for resting crew members, but almost always used for treating and berthing injured crew.
 This area led to the two-gun dorsal turret.
 The tail gunner occupied a four-gun turret at the extreme aft end of the aircraft.